holochain/docs-pages/src/tutorials/coreconcepts/simple_micro_blog.md

     ```
 > Your hash will be different but you need to update your `bundle.toml` file.

-If you're feeling lazy, I have provided a script in the [hello gui](../hello_gui) tutorial.
+If you're feeling lazy, don't forget the script in the [hello gui](../hello_gui/#run-the-bundle) tutorial.

 Run Alice's conductor:
 !!! note "Run in `nix-shell https://holochain.love`"